rsyslog/rsyslog/source/installation/packages.rst

 the way Adiscon packages are created.
 The reason is that rsyslog has so many input and output plugins that enable it to connect to different systems like MySQL, HDFS, ElasticSearch and so on.
-If everything were provided in a single giantic package, you would need to install all of these dependencies, even though they are mostly not needed.
+If everything were provided in a single gigantic package, you would need to install all of these dependencies, even though they are mostly not needed.

 For that reason, rsyslog comes with multiple packages:

 * *core package* (usually just called "rsyslog") - this contains core technology that is required as a base for all other packages.
-It also contains modules like the file writer or syslog forwareder that is extremely often used and has little dependencies.
+It also contains modules like the file writer or syslog forwarder that is extremely often used and has little dependencies.
 * *feature package* (usually called "rsyslog-feature") - there are multiple of these packages.
 What exactly is available and how it is